A Tale of Two Home Towns and a Family The Desert Sun

 When Sting Came to Class The Chronicle

-A Filmmaker that Looks to the Future Connotation Press
+A Filmmaker that Looks to the Future O14 Press

 A Case for Taking New Paths in Life, Hollywood Los Angeles Times